Tom Clarke (politician)

 Sir Thomas Clarke, CBE, PC, JP, KSG (born 10 January 1941) is a British Labour Party politician who was a Member of Parliament (MP) from 1982 until 2015, representing Coatbridge, Chryston and Bellshill from 2005 until losing his seat to Philip Boswell of the SNP in the May 2015 general election.

 Personal life

 Clarke was born in Coatbridge and was educated at All Saints Primary School in Airdrie and St Columba High School in Coatbridge, followed by the Scottish College of Commerce in Glasgow.
 His brother, Tony, later become a councillor on North Lanarkshire Council.

-Clarke has long been a strong supporter of British film making and was an Assistant Director of the Scottish Council for Education Technology and was also the President of the British Amateur Cinematographers Central Council in 1971.
-He then became a Deputy Director of the Scottish Film Council and was the organiser of the Scottish International Amateur Film Festival in 1971.
+Clarke has long been a strong supporter of British film making and was an assistant director of the Scottish Council for Education Technology and was also the President of the British Amateur Cinematographers Central Council in 1971.
+He then became a deputy director of the Scottish Film Council and was the organiser of the Scottish International Amateur Film Festival in 1971.

-In 1973 Clarke submitted his short film, "Give Us a Goal" to the amateur section of the Cannes Film Festival.
-He is a member of the GMB and British Film Institute as well as being the chairman of The Citizens Trust.
+In 1973, Clarke submitted his short film, Give Us a Goal, to the amateur section of the Cannes Film Festival.
+He is a member of the GMB and British Film Institute, where he also served as a Governor, as well as being the chairman of The Citizens Trust.